-TaKeTiNa (founded by Reinhard Flatischler) and Rhythm Landscapes, led by Zorina Wolf, are informal and enjoyable ways to learn the basic concepts of finding rhythm in the body.
-These sessions are available to all, in person, and on-line, and on the YouTube channel.
+Rhythm Meditations, led by Zorina Wolf, are informal and enjoyable sessions to learn basic concepts of rhythm, found in the body.
+These meditations are available to all, in person, and on-line, and on the YouTube channel.

 What is TaKeTiNa?

 In a TaKeTiNa circle, the leader and group build a structure in rhythm- first, vocalizing a series of repetitive rhythm syllables or mantra.
 This vocal mantra connects the voice to simple stepping patterns.
 Gradually, the leader guides us to add handclaps, some of which are not on footsteps.
 Over time, the group is invited to sing call-and-response melodies with the leader.
 Each song can ground us or destabilize us.
 Moving, clapping, and singing rhythms, we begin to feel connected to a groove, then lose it, only to find a new way to re-connect again.